amdavidson/dockertools/README.md

 # Docker Tools

-A very simple docker container based on `fedora:rawhide` that installs a few programs and downloads my personal `.dotfiles` to allow me to run a container with a familiar environment on a foreign or temporary system.
+A very simple docker container based on `fedora` that installs a few programs and downloads my personal `.dotfiles` to allow me to run a container with a familiar environment on a foreign or temporary system.

 ## Running Docker Tools